 An assessment of the permitted unit's physical condition will be conducted in accordance with Permit Section 9.4.6.2.
-The assessment will include inspecting inspection of the floors, walls, and ceilings of the RTR1 and the modular containment structure, as well as inspecting the asphalt pad for any existing cracks or conditions that indicate a potential for, or an actual, release of constituents.
-If a crack, gap, or stained area is present, the Permittees will amend this closure plan in order to update the sampling and analysis plan (SAP) (see Section 6.0 of this closure plan) to add these sampling locations and the applicable sampling methods and procedures.
+The assessment will include inspecting the floors, walls, and ceilings of storage buildings 68, 69, and 70, Storage Shed 31, and Building 39, the floors in Dome 215, where Canopy 216 was located, and covered storage pads 32, 35, 36, and 58, and the floor of the permitted unit for any existing cracks or conditions that indicate a potential for release of constituents.
+If a crack, gap, or stained area is present, the Permittees will amend this closure plan in order to update the sampling and analysis plan

+(SAP) (see Section 6.0 of this closure plan) to add these sampling locations and the applicable sampling methods and procedures.
 This inspection will be documented with photographs and drawings, as necessary.